SukkaW/Koolshare-Clash/README.md

     <img src="https://i.loli.net/2019/04/16/5cb5e4b579a44.png">
 </p>

 > KoolClash is for `Koolshare OpenWrt/LEDE x86_64` ONLY.
-Use [Clash for OpenWrt](https://github.com/frainzy1477/clash/) if you are running original OpenWrt.
+Use [OpenClash](https://github.com/vernesong/OpenClash/) if you are running original OpenWrt.

 ## Keywords